Powdered infant formula is not sterile. This means you need to be careful when you're preparing a bottle for your baby.

 You should give your baby 5 micrograms of vitamin D3 as a supplement every day from birth to 12 months if they are:

-You do not need to give your baby a vitamin D3 supplement if they are fed more than 300mls or 10 fluid oz (ounces) of infant formula a day.
-This is because there has been an increase in the amount of vitamin D added to infant formula since 2020.
+You do not need to give your baby a vitamin D3 supplement if they are fed more than 300ml of infant formula a day.
+Infant formula now comes with vitamin D added to it.

 Measuring exact amounts of formula and water